 33. Considering engagement, what is the best way to engage your customer?

-There are many different forms of engagement that you must consider (social, paid advertising, email).
+There are many different forms of engagement that you must consider (social media marketing, paid advertising, email marketing).
 Identifying the best source of engagement will make sure that any efforts are fine-tuned for conversion.
 Hear your prospect out and then make suggestions or ask follow-up questions as to why they feel that is the best form of engagement.

 34. What possible social media platforms is your customer a part of?